RTXteam/RTX/notes/arax-maintenance-sop.md

     "query_fork_mode": false
 }
 ```
-Once you done these steps, you are ready to work on a maintenance task for ARAX;
+Once you done with these steps, you are ready to work on a maintenance task for ARAX;
 continue with the procedure in the next section, which you should follow (from
 that section's beginning) for each ARAX maintenance task that you work on.